 SAN FRANCISCO, Jan.
 22, 2015 /PRNewswire/ -- Leading up to the 100th anniversary of the first transcontinental telephone call and the Panama Pacific International Exposition Centennial Celebration (PPIE 100), AT&T and the California Historical Society unveiled the original telephones that were used to make the first-ever transcontinental phone call on January 25, 1915.
 The great American milestone, demonstrated in advance of the 1915 World's Fair, spurred a century of innovation in the telecommunications industry and helped showcase San Francisco's "rebirth" following the Great Earthquake and Fire of 1906.
-The four historic phones are on loan from the AT&T Archives and History Center.

 "The first transcontinental phone call was not only a breakthrough for AT&T, it was a key milestone in our nation's rich history of innovation," said Ken McNeely, President of AT&T California.
 "A hundred years ago, the world marveled as AT&T was able to send the human voice over 3,400 miles of wire from one coast to the other.
 Today, we can hold the whole of human knowledge in the palm of our hand."